omyllymaki/optimization-toolkit/README.md

 # Optimization toolkit

-Different optimization algos written in Python from scratch.
+Home for different numerical optimization algos written in Python from scratch.

 ## Requirements